 By Ludo Vrebos, based on the books by Jozef Rulof.

 By making amends to all the souls which we have done something to in this life or in our previous lives, we bring ourselves back into harmony.

-Anthony van Dyck, painted by his teacher Pieter Paul Rubens
+Anthony van Dyck, painted by Pieter Paul Rubens

 According to the spiritual leader of Jozef Rulof, master Alcar, making amends can have deep roots.